VU-BEAM-Lab/GENRE/paper.md

 in a serial fashion on a CPU.
 However, by using GEN, massively parallel processing can be performed in order to achieve significant speedup.
 This is due to the fact that modern GPUs consist of thousands of computational cores that can be utilized.
-Moreover, although the processing in GEN is performed using the C programming language and the CUDA parallel programming framework, a MEX-interface is used to allow for this code to be called within the MATLAB programming language.
+Moreover, although the processing in GEN is performed using the C programming language and NVIDIA's (NVIDIA, Santa Clara, CA) Compute Unified Device Architecture (CUDA) parallel programming framework, a MEX-interface is used to allow for this code to be called within the MATLAB programming language.

 # Statement of Need